originally posted in 2008. Photo and text updated via deposit photos @bhofack2 in 2015

 --spaghetti or chow mein noodles (I used Trader Joe's brown rice spaghetti)

-If you are using meat, put it into the crockpot.
+Place the meat you are going to use into the crockpot.
 I used frozen chicken breast tenderloins.
 Add the chopped onion and celery, and two cups of water.

 Chop up the red bell pepper, and add it to the crockpot.
 Open the bamboo shoots and corn, drain liquid, and add remaining content.
 Add bean sprouts.